Geode-solutions/OpenGeode-IO/README.md

 ## Questions
 For questions and support please use the official [slack](https://slackin-opengeode.herokuapp.com) and go to the channel #io.
-The issue list of this repo is exclusively for bug reports and feature requests.
+The issue list of this repository is exclusively for bug reports and feature requests.

 ## Changelog